groupe-sii/clea-cli/docs/generate/directive.md

 # clea generate directive [name]

-> Generate a new directive in the closest parent moduel
+> Generate a new directive and register it in the closest parent module

 ## Structure